 For the second criteria, it means that the contrast between text (or foreground elements) and color should be:

 - 4.5:1 for text smaller than 18 points and smaller than 14 points if bold

-- 3 to 1 for text bigger than 18 points and at least 14 points if bold and for graphics containing information needed to understand d the content and interactive element (buttons, form borders)
+- 3:1 for text bigger than 18 points and at least 14 points if bold and for graphics containing information needed to understand d the content and interactive element (buttons, form borders)

 The conversion points > pixels isn’t super simple but if you want more details you can check Understanding Success Criterion 1.4.3: Contrast (Minimum)

 Basically: small text under 24px (or bold text under 19px) need to follow the 4.5 rule, bigger text over 24px (or bold text over 19px) need to follow the 3 ratio rule.